Expert Tips for Winning Your Next Federal Grant

 They also know where to find this useful context.
-To learn from the pros, we talked to Kerry Klein, Grants Plus’s resident government grants expert, who has extensive experience in researching, securing, and stewarding major federal grants.
+To learn from the pros, we talked to Kerry Klein, one of Grants Plus’s government grants experts, who has extensive experience in researching, securing, and stewarding major federal grants.
 Below she shares her tips for accessing deeper details about federal funding opportunities using the most under-utilized information sources.

 Go directly to the federal funding agency

 Applicants often assume it’s out of bounds to reach out to a federal funding agency.
 But in fact, most federal agencies have a program officer assigned to each funding opportunity who will answer proposal or program related questions.
 We’ve found these federal program officers to be accessible and willing to discuss projects and opportunities.
 Unless an RFP specifically states that outreach is not permitted, feel free to pick up the phone.
 Look on the agency website or the RFP for the name and contact information of the appropriate person to call.
 This will give you the opportunity to clarify anything that is unclear about the application instructions and process, as well as learn if there’s anything that might disqualify your organization or give your submission a competitive edge.